 Betye Saar draws inspiration from an eclectic mixture of sources, including religious iconography, technology, found objects, magic, and folklore, to create enigmatic and spiritual works.
 By this time her use of folk and traditional African American craft techniques had influenced many younger contemporary artists.
 In the 1960s and 70s, Saar’s art was directly concerned with social and political issues such as racism, sexism, and human rights violations.
 At the time of this show, however, the artist shifted from overtly political themes to investigations into metaphysics, memory, identity and personal history.
 Saar said, “There is an apparent thread in my work that originated in my prints in the 1960s and weaves through later collages and assemblages and into my current installations.
 This thread is a curiosity about the mystical.
 Personal Icons is the result of my conscious investigation of this thread.”

-Personal Icons incorporated everyday objects, computer parts, natural elements and sacred symbols to explore mysticism and its relation to personal and universal history and memory.
+Personal Icons incorporated everyday objects, computer parts, natural elements, and sacred symbols to explore how mysticism relates to personal history and memory.
 This exhibition included work from the late 1980s as well as more recent painted assemblages and installations.
-Pieces from the eighties included images created from discarded computer circuit boards combined with sacred and powerful objects from cultures worldwide.

-The resulting mix of recontextualized spiritual iconography and high-tech and everyday objects suggested a dismantling of the dichotomies between the spiritual and the scientific, and the holy and mundane.
-Also included was “Wings of Morning,” an installation intended as a ritual space honoring Saar’s and all mothers.
+In these works, images created from discarded computer circuit boards combined with sacred and powerful objects from various cultures.
+The resulting mix of recontextualized spiritual iconography and high-tech everyday objects dismantled the dichotomies between the spiritual and the scientific, and the holy and mundane.
+Some works, like “Sojourn,” provoke consideration for broad issues such as achieving world peace.
+Another, “Wings of Morning,” is an installation intended as a ritual space, honoring Saar’s and all mothers.